History of African-American agriculture: Jim Crow Law

+Conditions of Black farmers

 The conditions for black cotton farmers gradually improved during the twentieth century.
-Ralph J. Bunche, an expert in Negro suffrage in the United States, observed in 1940 that "many thousands of black cotton farmers each year now go to the polls, stand in line with their white neighbors, and mark their ballots independently without protest or intimidation, in order to determine government policy toward cotton production control."
+Ralph J. Bunche, an expert in Negro suffrage in the United States, observed in 1940 that "many thousands of black cotton farmers each year now go to the polls, stand in line with their white neighbors, and mark their ballots independently without protest or intimidation, in order to determine government policy toward cotton production control".
 However, discrimination towards Black people continued as it did in the rest of society, and isolated incidents often broke out.
 On 25 September 1961 Herbert Lee, a black cotton farmer and voter-registration organizer, was shot on the head by white State legislator E. H. Hurst in Liberty, Mississippi.
 Yet the cotton industry continued to be very important for Black people in the southern United States, much more so than for whites.
 By the late 1920s around two-thirds of all African-American tenants and almost three-fourths of the croppers worked on cotton farms.
 3 out of every 4 black farm operators earned at least 40% of their income from cotton farming during this period.
 Studies conducted during the same period indicated that 2 in 3 black women from black landowning families were involved in cotton farming.
 In 1920, 24% (218,612) of farms in the nation were Black-operated, less than 1% (2,026) were managed by Black people, and 76% (705,070) of Black farm operators were tenants.

 The cotton industry in the United States hit a crisis in the early 1920s.
 Cotton and tobacco prices collapsed in 1920 following overproduction and the boll weevil pest wiped out the sea island cotton crop in 1921.
 Annual production slumped from 1,365,000 bales in the 1910s to 801,000 in the 1920s.
 In South Carolina, Williamsburg County production fell from 37,000 bales in 1920 to 2,700 bales in 1922 and one farmer in McCormick County produced 65 bales in 1921 and just 6 in 1922.
 As a result of the devastating harvest of 1922, some 50,000 black cotton workers left South Carolina, and by the 1930s the state population had declined some 15%, largely due to cotton stagnation.
-However, it wasn't the collapse of prices or pests which resulted in the mass decline of African American employment in agriculture in the American south.
+However, it was not the collapse of prices or pests which resulted in the mass decline of African-American employment in agriculture in the American south.
 The mechanization of agriculture is undoubtedly the most important reason why many Black people moved to northern American cities in the 1940s and 1950s during the "Great Migration" as mechanization of agriculture was introduced, leaving many unemployed.
-The Hopson Planting Company produced the first crop of cotton to be entirely planted, harvested and baled by machinery in 1944.
+The Hopson Plantation produced the first crop of cotton to be entirely planted, harvested and baled by machinery in 1944.